-The syndrome is usually asymptomatic until EBV infection develops.
+X-linked lymphoproliferative syndrome is usually asymptomatic until EBV infection develops.
 Then, most patients develop fulminating or fatal infectious mononucleosis with liver failure (caused by cytotoxic T cells that react to EBV-infected B or other tissue cells).

-Genetic testing is the gold standard test for confirming the diagnosis (before and after EBV infection and symptoms develop) as well as the carrier state.
+Genetic testing is the standard test for confirming the diagnosis (before and after EBV infection and symptoms develop) as well as the carrier state.
 However, genetic testing can take weeks to complete, so other testing is done if the diagnosis must be made earlier (eg, flow cytometry to assess SH2D1A protein expression).

 In survivors, laboratory and imaging tests are done yearly to check for lymphoma and anemia.